-In a country so well known for its dreamy beaches, there is no better way to enjoy Sardinia than with your boat.
+In a region so well known for its dreamy beaches, there is no better way to enjoy Sardinia than with your boat.
 Take your time to visit every corner with this one-week sailing itinerary in Sardinia, which will take you across a coastline full of paradisiacal beaches and awe-inspiring landscapes.
 An unforgettable experience awaits!

-Climate and Sailing Conditions
+Climate and Temperatures

 Sardinia enjoys a typical Mediterranean climate with hot and dry summers, from May to October, and mild, fairly rainy winters.
 In the countryside and mountains summers are cooler, followed by cold winters.
 The average temperature in summer reaches 23 ºC (74 ºF) to 28 ºC (82 ºF).
 The hottest months are July and August when in the coastal areas the temperature can easily reach 30 ºC (86 ºF).
 Low temperatures drop to 7 ºC (44 ºF) to 15 ºC (59 ºF) during the coldest month of December, January, and February.
-During the winter the mountains are much colder with an average of -2.2 ºC (28 ºF) to 3.9 ºC (39 ºF).
-Rainfall is not abundant and the largest concentration of rainy days occurs during the winter and autumn.
+During winter, the mountains are much colder with an average of -2.2 ºC (28 ºF) to 3.9 ºC (39 ºF).
+Rainfalls are not abundant and the largest concentration of rainy days occurs during the winter and autumn.

 Sardinia is famous for being a windy island, especially from October to April.
 The main wind of Sardinia is the Maestrale (Mistral) a northern-westerly wind which blows from France.
 It is a fresh wind which in winter can be more intense, while in summer is welcome to mitigate the heats.
 In June and August, the velocity is 20-25 knots and usually not more.
 Another wind is the Scirocco which blows from the south-east, bringing heat waves from Africa.
 It can reach peaks of 40 °C (104 °F) and more.
 Finally, the Ponente comes from the west that in contrast to the Scirocco bring a refreshing breeze during the summer.

-Sailing Itinerary in Sardinia across Costa Smeralda
+Sailing Itinerary in Sardinia

 Day 1: Olbia – Porto Cervo (19 nm)

 Welcome to Olbia, the starting and the ending point for an incredible journey in Sardinia.
 Have you got there by morning and you do not know what to do?
-Visit the Olbia Cathedral the Abba Cabbu ruins or the National Archeological Museum, which also make an excellent asset for Sardinian culture.
+Visit Olbia’s Cathedral, the Abba Cabbu ruins or the National Archeological Museum, which also make an excellent asset for Sardinian culture.
 Head to the marina, meet the base manager, and after the check-in, start your sailing itinerary in Sardinia.
 Set sails early in the afternoon to Porto Cervo, the central (and most luxurious) touristic spot in the Emerald Coast.
 Later on, you can take a swim in Cala Granu, to the north, and admire the sunset from there.

 Day 2: Porto Cervo – La Maddalena (16 nm)